-For the last six years, the European Commission (EC) has been consulting with the industrial refrigeration industry to establish EU-wide rules for minimum energy efficiency and labelling requirements for refrigeration and cooling products.
-The regulation sets requirements for minimum efficiency performance standards (MEPS).
+For the last seven years, the European Commission (EC) has been consulting with the industrial refrigeration industry to establish EU-wide rules for minimum energy efficiency and labelling requirements for refrigeration and cooling products.

 This set of data required by the EcoDesign Directive is expected to supersede other energy efficiency indices in Europe, such as Eurovent's European Seasonal Energy Efficiency Ratio (ESEER), and the Carbon Trust's Energy Technology List (ETL), which have been criticised for relying on ideal laboratory conditions to test energy performance, leading to a lack of real world data.

 It is expected that through the use of standardised, reliable and application-based energy performance ratios, users will be able to make better and more informed decisions, which take into account 75% of the total life cycle costs as opposed to focusing on capital costs alone.
 Energy consumed during refrigeration plant operation normally amounts to 60% of the plant's total life cycle cost.
 Only a further 15% is attributed to initial capital investment and the remaining 20-25% is accounted for by maintenance and aftercare.

 Chiller equipment produces greenhouse gas emissions via 'Indirect emmisions' which are linked to the chiller's power consumption and therefore the energy efficiency's measures taking by the EU's Ecodesign Directive; and by 'Direct emissions' which are associated with refrigerant leaks and counteracted by the EU's F-Gas Regulation.

 The EcoDesign Directive has the potential to save end-users millions of pounds on energy bills and will have a great impact on cutting carbon emissions to achieve Europe's 80% carbon reduction targets by 2050.